VSM5002/Skill-Sharing-for-Students/readme.md

 6. **Send Skill-Sharing Requests**:
    - Visit a user's profile and send a skill-sharing request.

+7. **Manage Requests**:
+   - Accept or decline incoming skill-sharing requests.

+8. **Notifications**:
+   - View notifications for updates and requests.

-7. **Manage Account**:
+9. **Manage Account**:
-   - Edit your profile or delete your account from the settings page.
+   - Edit your profile, update email/password, or delete your account from the settings page.

 ## Troubleshooting

 - **Email Verification Not Received**:
-  - Ensure the email configuration in `app.py` is correct.
+  - Ensure the email configuration in `.env` is correct.
   - Check your spam or promotions folder.

 - **Database Connection Issues**:
-  - Verify the MySQL server is running and the credentials in `app.py` are correct.
+  - Verify the MySQL server is running and the credentials in `.env` are correct.

 - **SMTP Authentication Error**:
   - Ensure you have enabled "App Passwords" in your Google account.

+## Contributing

+Contributions are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-name`).
+3. Make your changes and commit them (`git commit -m "Add feature-name"`).
+4. Push to the branch (`git push origin feature-name`).
+5. Open a pull request.

 ## License